Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 2

 heads to obtain an entire carriage for us failed,

-& we were got into the train somehow - Horwood
+& we were got into the train - somehow - Horwood

-Thurs 26th.
-Melville & I seasick -? post ch. inoc
+Thurs.
+26th.
+Melville & I seasick -? post Ch. inoc.

 This is a much more homely sort of boat

-the Moulta, because smaller I suppose.
+than the Mooltan, because smaller I suppose.
 The

-captain delightful - a genial Irishman.
+Captain delightful - a genial Irishman.
 This is his

 first trip to Salonika.
 He begs me include personalities

-in my diary.
+in my diary

-Friday We are all getting stiff necks from the super
+Friday We are all getting stiff necks from the Super

 hard beds.
 Cool & fresh all day.
 Two more